usr666/OpenWG79x/README.md

 ## Load firmware in lawnmower
 ### Option 1: Use USB-stick
-Place built file openwg79x.bin on USB-stick and rename it to DB275_GRAF.bin Insert USB-stick in lawnmower and flash as usual firmware.
+Place built file DB275_GRAF.bin on an empty FAT32-formatted USB drive Insert USB-stick in lawnmower, press and hold power-on button for 10 seconds.

 ### Option 2: Open the lawnmower and solder connections for an ST-Link v2 programmer
 Connect wires according to this table (signal names are printed on bottom side of pcb):